 "The technology is versatile in terms of material.
 For example, we have made an iPad case from paper and a scarf from old jeans."

 Today, Ioncell is in its pilot production phase.
 The goal is to start commercial production between 2025 and 2028.
-However, in a research-intensive project like this, the process is long and demands capital.

 “There are lots of different stages, iteration, failures, some successes, and breakthroughs.
 It takes time,” Laine says.